shivammathur/setup-php/README.md

 ## :bookmark: Versioning

-- It is highly recommended to use the `v2` tag as `setup-php` version.
-It is a rolling tag and is synced with latest minor and patch releases.
+- Use the `v2` tag as `setup-php` version.
+It is a rolling tag and is synced with the latest minor and patch releases.
 With `v2` you automatically get the bug fixes, new features and support for latest PHP releases.
 For debugging any issues `verbose` tag can be used temporarily.
 It outputs all the logs and is also synced with the latest releases.
 - Semantic release versions can also be used.
 It is recommended to [use dependabot](https://docs.github.com/en/github/administering-a-repository/keeping-your-actions-up-to-date-with-github-dependabot "Setup Dependabot with GitHub Actions") with semantic versioning to keep the actions in your workflows up to date.
 - Commit SHA can also be used, but are not recommended.
 They have to be updated with every release manually, without which you will not get any bug fixes or new features.
-- Using the `master` branch as version is highly discouraged, it might break your workflow after major releases as they have breaking changes.
+- It is highly discouraged to use the `master` branch as version, it might break your workflow after major releases as they have breaking changes.
-- If you are using the `v1` tag or a `1.x.y` version, it is recommended that you [switch to v2](https://github.com/shivammathur/setup-php/wiki/Switch-to-v2 "Guide for switching from setup-php v1 to v2") as `v1` only gets critical bug fixes.
+- If you are using the `v1` tag or a `1.x.y` version, you should [switch to v2](https://github.com/shivammathur/setup-php/wiki/Switch-to-v2 "Guide for switching from setup-php v1 to v2") as `v1` only gets critical bug fixes.
 Maintenance support for `v1` will be dropped with the last `PHP 8.0` release.

 ## :scroll: License

-- The scripts and documentation in this project are released under the [MIT License](LICENSE "License for shivammathur/setup-php").
+- The scripts and documentation in this project are under the [MIT License](LICENSE "License for shivammathur/setup-php").
 - This project has multiple [dependencies](#package-dependencies "Dependencies for this PHP Action").
 Their licenses can be found in their respective repositories.
 - The logo for `setup-php` is a derivative work of [php.net logo](https://www.php.net/download-logos.php) and is licensed under the [CC BY-SA 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/ "Creative Commons License").